averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 # Google AlloyDB Vector Store Example

-This example demonstrates how to use AlloyDB along with pgvector, a PostgreSQL extension for vector similarity search, with OpenAI embeddings in a Go application.
-It showcases the integration of langchain-go, OpenAI's API, and pgvector to create a powerful vector database for similarity searches.
+This example demonstrates how to use [AlloyDB for Postgres](https://cloud.google.com/products/alloydb) for vector similarity search with LangChain in Go.

 ## What This Example Does